techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-call-logs-from-nokia-g310-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is the World’s best data recovery software for Nokia G310 that you can directly recover <b>call logs</b>, music, SMS, contacts, photos, and more.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is the World’s best data recovery software for Nokia G310 that you can directly recover <b>call logs</b>, music, SMS, contacts, photos, and more.
   </p>
 </div>
 <div class="tpl-content-sub-paragraph-content">